 Zoned Priority: Priority or, in some cases, a guaranteed match is given to applicants who live in the geographic zone (see page 4).
-To find out if a student has a zoned high school, enter the student's address into the DOE's "Find School" online search function.
+To find out if a student has a zoned high school, enter the student's address into the DOE's "Find a School" online search function.

 Diversity in Admissions: Priority is given to students from low-income families as part of an initiative to increase diversity in NYC schools, especially certain high-performing high schools in Manhattan.
-Because students in foster care are automatically eligible for free lunch, they should qualify for this priority.
+Most youth served by Fair Futures will be eligible for free lunch, they should qualify for this priority.
 Check their profile in MySchools to make sure it's listed.